Mary Jane Spurlin: Career

 Spurlin graduated from Lewis & Clark Law School in 1924.
 In 1926, Governor Walter M. Pierce appointed her district judge for Multnomah County.
 She became Oregon's first women judge on April 1, 1926 when she was sworn into that position.
 Governor Pierce had previously appointed her to Oregon's Child Welfare Commission.
+She was defeated in May 1928 in the following election.

 In 1935, Spurlin became Oregon's director of women's programs for the Works Progress Administration.

 Spurlin wrote in 1935 about the negative reactions the public had to uniformed police officers, adding that policewomen in street dress had an advantage over uniformed patrolmen in gaining the confidence of both troublesome children and their parents.

 Spurlin was a member of the Women Lawyers Association of Oregon.
 She was also a member of the General Federation of Women's Clubs.
 Spurlin was elected president of the Portland Federation of Women's Clubs on April 9, 1927.
 In addition, she was a member of the Business and Professional Women's Club (which was organized in Oregon by Abigail Keasey Frankel), the Soroptimist Club, the Women's Convalescent Home Board, the League of Women Voters, the Phi Delta Delta, and the Professional Woman's League.